-- Guidelines for Choir Involvement - o Choir is viewed as a school year long commitment. - Placement in Chamber Singers and Madrigal Choir will be based upon open seats, voice quality, seniority, and character. - Generally, freshmen and those who have not been in a MBU choir will be required to take Chorale for the first year. - Music majors and minors who participate in sports must realize that involvement in musical concerts and events takes priority over athletic events. - Auditions are held the last Friday in August (Jumpstart Weekend) and during the first week of school. - Students will need to sign up for an audition time by e-mailing finearts@mbu.edu, or by singing up in person, the day of the audition. - Complete a Choir Audition Questionnaire.
-Bring this form with you to your audition. - Choir auditions consist of: - Warm-up Exercise to demonstrate range, vocal color, and vocal characteristics. - Solo Melody: Sing a verse of Be Thou My Vision to demonstrate musicianship, pitch, and stylistic characteristics.
+- Guidelines for Choir Involvement - Choir is viewed as a school year long commitment. - Placement in Chamber Singers and Madrigal Choir will be based upon open seats, voice quality, seniority, and character. - Generally, freshmen and those who have not been in a MBU choir will be required to take Chorale for the first year. - Music majors and minors who participate in sports must realize that involvement in musical concerts and events takes priority over athletic events. - Auditions are held the last Friday in August (Jumpstart Weekend) and during the first week of school. - Students will need to sign up for an audition time by e-mailing finearts@mbu.edu - Complete a Choir Audition Questionnaire.
+Bring this form with you to your audition. - Choir auditions consist of: - Warm-up Exercise to demonstrate range, vocal color, and vocal characteristics. - Solo Melody: Sing a verse of Be Thou My Vision to demonstrate musicianship, pitch, and stylistic characteristics. - Sight-read your part (SATB) of a hymn to demonstrate your harmonic ear and linear reading skill.

-- Sight-read your part (SATB) of a hymn to demonstrate your harmonic ear and linear reading skill. - o Repeating 4-5 Abstract Tone Patterns to demonstrate pitch, memory, and mental focus. - Before the audition, you will be fitted for a choir outfit. - Payments for outfits are not applied to the school bill but are handled through CashNet, Maranatha's online payment system. - Those selected will be notified during the first week of classes and will need to add this to their class schedule.
+- Repeating 4-5 Abstract Tone Patterns to demonstrate pitch, memory, and mental focus. - Before the audition, you will be fitted for a choir outfit. - Choir members are required to having standard black dresses/black suits, black accessories, and touring choir quarter zip and other accessories.
+Outfit requirement paperwork will be given.
+Payments for outfits are applied to the school bill. - Those selected will be notified during the first week of classes and will need to add this to their class schedule.
 Choir is .5 credit per semester. - Those who are added as an "alternate" are choir members in every way, sing in local concerts, but do not go on tour unless the director decides a touring seat becomes available.